Pages

 ["24"]

-Sidenote: I know I've mentioned the insects and animals frequently during the journey, but seriously, sometimes they are out of control.
-Dung beetles are simply outrageous, expending an astounding amount of energy forming balls of poop in the cow pies, then rolling them away to do what they do best (and I still haven't figured out what that is).
+Sidenote: I know I've mentioned the insects and animals frequently during the journey, but seriously, sometimes they are just wild.
+Dung beetles are simply outrageous, expending an astounding amount of energy forming balls of poop in the cow pies, then rolling them away to do what they do best.
 The ant hills are tremendous, and if you camp anywhere within a expanse littered with them, they will crawl on everything - and I mean everything - and even into your sleeping bag.
 And oh, the mice - clever ones, they are, creating all sorts of ruckus while we try to sleep.
-The dogs mostly stay away when we draw our knives and pick up stones in a ready-to-throw posture.

 ["25"]